JTolentinoR/BrusselatorDynamics/README.md

 # BrusselatorDynamicsReconstruction
-Aimed to keep progress of thesis work.
+Aimed to keep progress of thesis work on dynamic system reconstruction for gene regulation using simple Brusselator model.